bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 > Diamonds were 4333 around the table.

 ### Fit
-Two numbers that describe declarer's trump length.
+Two numbers that describe declarer's and dummy's trump length.
 > I played the 4-4 diamond fit instead of the 5-4 heart fit.

 ### Break